 - If you or your spouse will pay spousal support to the other

 - Who will have custody of your children, and how much time the other will be able to spend with them

 - If one of you will pay child support to the other

 If you both agree on the answers to all of these questions, you will file together for dissolution.

-If you can't agree on those questions, you need to file for a divorce instead, and the court will help decide what's fair.
+If you can't agree on those questions, you can file for a divorce instead, and the court will help decide what's fair.

 Fill out the forms

-Go to filing for a dissolution to get the forms that you will need to fill out and details about how to file them.
+Go to "Getting a dissolution" to find the forms that you will need to fill out and details about how to file them.
 Fill out the forms together with your spouse.
 You will need to figure out details, like specific amounts of money or schedules for custody.
 You will have more forms to fill out if you have children together.